 The frequency of the medical assessments or vision tests varies according to:

-If you hold a Class 1, 2, or 3 licence (road tractor, bus, straight-body truck), a Class 4A or 4B licence (emergency vehicle or minibus), you are required to undergo a medical examination:
+If you hold a Class 1, 2, or 3 licence (road tractor, bus, straight-body truck), a Class 4A or 4B licence (emergency vehicle or minibus), you are required to provide us with a medical report on your state of health:

 Even if you are in good health and have many years of driving experience, certain health or vision problems may appear with age.